 As stated above, it is really difficult to get lodging in the park.
 But if you can, you should.
 Make reservations as soon as possible at Xanterra’s Glacier National Park Lodges (up to a year in advance.)

-Staying Near West Glacier Entrance vs. Lodging Near St. Mary East Entrance
+Staying Near West Glacier Entrance vs. Staying Near the St. Mary East Entrance

 The west entrance to Glacier is the most popular entrance to the park.
 If amenities are important to you, the western side offers more tourist-oriented amenities in the towns of Whitefish and Columbia Falls, MT.